COGNIMANEU/toolbox/README.md

 # COGNIMAN Toolbox Portal

 ## Description
-This is the repository of the COGNIMAN Toolbox Portal.
-The portal presents the information of the tools that are developed or used within the COGNIMAN Project.
+This is the repository of the COGNIMAN Toolbox Portal, presenting information about the tools developed or used within the COGNIMAN Project.

-For information about how to update/add your tool to toolbox, please refer to this [instruction](documentation/add_new_tool.md)
+For instructions on how to update/add your tool to the toolbox, please refer to this [instruction](documentation/add_new_tool.md).

 ## To run the webpage locally